| This major activity of FDR/Lok Satta includes several programmes such as Election Watch

 make every effort to publicize these sheets (in case of non-compliance the same will also

+be publicized).
+Go out and vote campaign.
 On the eve of the elections, a simple but important

 aspect of the election watch programme was once again reiterated through a concerted media